sauloh/apkpull/README.md

     ./apktool app_name destination

-The APK of the app should be copied to the given destination with a name of *'base.apk'*
+The APK of the app should be copied to the given destination with the name of the app*